 At this time, the School of Business continues to hold technology-enhanced classes (with no on-campus meetings).

 The Marin campus’s San Francisco Theological Seminary of the Graduate School of Theology is currently using online instruction, maintaining curricular integration with the Graduate Theological Union (GTU) and the University of California, Berkeley.
 The Graduate School of Theology will offer spring classes online and, as conditions allow, transition some classes to include optional small group precepts.

 All of U of R’s Southern California regional campuses are currently closed, and instruction continues via technology-enabled learning.

 To support this transition to online or technologically enhanced modules for the remainder of the spring semester, the School of Education has:

-The School of Continuing Studies (SCS) has temporarily moved all traditional classroom teaching into online and technologically enhanced modules.
-Faculty should individually update students about each class.
-Students can also reach out to the SCS staff members with questions.
+The School of Continuing Studies (SCS) has moved all traditional classroom teaching into online and technologically enhanced modules.
+Classes will remain online until at least the summer of 2021.

 For updates on the Armacost Library, see https://library.redlands.edu/covid19.

 Academic Computing for Students: